kalloldaskushol/Railway-Management-System_DBMS_PROJECT/README.md

 - Apply theoretical DBMS concepts to a real-life problem
 - Design a structured and relational database
 - Implement complex SQL queries for data retrieval and analysis
-- Ensure data integrity and efficient relationship management
+- Ensure data integrity and efficient relationship management.

 ---